sudarshan2401/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaining how to access the help page.
+Receives instruction on how to access the help page when you need assistance while using EduTrack.

 **Command Format:** `help`